isaacahuvia/website/content/home/teaching.md

 ### **PSY 339: The Social Construction of Mental Illness**

 This original course, offered by Stony Brook's Department of Psychology, explores the way that mental illness is constructed and the consequences of this construction on affected individuals.
 Topics include different ways of defining mental illness, diagnosis, stigma, medicalization, and more.
-Course materials are freely available at [this link](https://drive.google.com/drive/folders/1-jml-Ln49JovdgwO-4o-9Hh3CEGsR0_q?usp=sharing).

 ### **R for Statistical Programming**

-Isaac has also developed and delivered materials aimed at introducing students and researchers to the statistical programming language R. These materials are available on [github](https://github.com/isaacahuvia/psy-508.5).
+Isaac has also developed and delivered materials aimed at introducing students and researchers to the statistical programming language R.